EasyAI/Simple-Binance-Trader/README.md

 - "keys" = both of the keys for the API.

 ## Usage
+To quickly install all the required modules use 'pip3 install -r requirements', this should install the modules for you.

 To set up the bot and for any further detail please refer to the google doc link below: https://docs.google.com/document/d/1VUx_1O5kQQxk0HfqqA8WyQpk6EbbnXcezAdqXkOMklo/edit?usp=sharing